Noradila/multichannel-RPL/Readme.txt

 msg.value = uip_ds6_if.addr_list[1].prevCh (or currentCh);
 msg.value2 = 0; //indicates x = 0; y = 0

-Calls test1 process

-X = 0; Y = 0
-call function: loopFunction(msg, y, x, currentCh or prevCh) delay 0.5 second
+10. Calls test1 process.
+It goes through Neighbour table loop and send to all neighbours in range.
+Delay 0.5 second

-10. Tree Neighbour receives CONFIRM_CH.
+11. Neighbour receives CONFIRM_CH.
 Call test1 process

+call function: updateRoutingTable(sender_addr, channel);
+The function was called after receiving NBR_CH_CHANGE.
-wait for 0.15 second before sending so that Node is on the listening channel
+It is called again to check/update if the previous channel is choosen instead of the new channel. wait for 0.15 second before sending so that Node is on the listening channel

 msg.type = GET_ACK;
 msg.addrPtr = sender_addr;
 msg.value = channel;

-call function: updateRoutingTable(sender_addr, channel);
-The function was called after receiving NBR_CH_CHANGE.
-It is called again to check/update if the previous channel is choosen instead of the new channel.

-11. Node receives GET_ACK from Tree Neighbour.
+12. Node receives GET_ACK from Neighbour.
 It updates the keepProbeResult() Ack section.

 call function: keepProbeResult(sender_addr, 0 (chN), 1 (getAck));
 When chN = 0, getAck is updated to 1

-updates probe recv;	chN == pr->chNum
+////updates probe recv;	chN == pr->chNum
 updates pkt rcv/sent; 	chN = 1
 updates getAck; 	chN ! = 1; chN = 0, getAck = 1 (checkAck = getAck)
 			chN ! = 1; chN != 0, checkAck = 0

-12. back in test1 process
+[TO REDO][[[[13. back in test1 process CONFIRM_CH
 call function: checkAckProbeResultTable(newCh);

 Checks if all ACK are received.
 If not, it will go through CONFIRM_CH (from test1 process) again (**9).